flyimg/Elastic-Beanstalk-provision/README.md

 eb init
 ```

-This will init your aws account, it'll ask you to Select a default region and provide your credentials (aws-access-id,aws-secret-key), after it'll ask about Application Name (default is folder name which is flyimg).
+This will init your aws account, it'll ask you to Select a default region and provide your credentials (aws-access-id,aws-secret-key).

+After it'll ask about Application Name (default is folder name which is flyimg).

-After eb cli will detect the Dockerfile inside your folder, you'll get this quesiton `It appears you are using Docker.
+Next eb cli will detect the Dockerfile inside your folder, you'll get this quesiton `It appears you are using Docker.
 Is this correct?` enter yes and choose the default docker version which is the latest.

 Finally, eb cli ask you if you want to set up SSH for your instances, you can choose yes and create a new keypair.

 ## Creating the environment and deploying the application